BlaiseComo/budgetApp/README.md

 $ npm install
 ```

-Create a file called `.env` in the root directory of this repo.
-The Client ID and Secret ID come from Plaid's dashboard found [here](https://dashboard.plaid.com/team/keys)
+Create a `.env` in the root directory of this repo and add your client ID and secret found [here in Plaid's dashboard](https://dashboard.plaid.com/team/keys)

 ```
 CLIENT_ID = 'INSERT_CLIENT_ID'
 SECRET = 'INSERT_SECRET'
 ```

-Start app using the following and navigate to `localhost:3000`:
+Start app and navigate to `localhost:3000`:

 ```
 npm start